taocao/second-brain-ai-assistant-course/README.md

 ## 📖 About This Course

-This course is part of Decoding ML's open-source series, where we provide free hands-on resources for building GenAI and information retrieval systems.
+This course is part of Decoding ML's open-source series, where we provide free hands-on resources for building GenAI systems using LLMs, RAG, agents and LLMOps.

-Following Decoding ML's mission, in this course we will show you how to build an end-to-end AI system using the Second Brain AI Assistant as an example.
+Following Decoding ML's mission, in this course we will show you how to build an end-to-end AI system while building a Second Brain AI Assistant to chat with your Second Brain (aka your personal knowledge base, such as personal notes, resources, storage, etc.).

 **The Second Brain AI Assistant** open-source course contains 6 modules and it's backed up by code and lessons that will teach you how to build an **advanced RAG and LLM system using LLMOps and ML systems best practices**.

-By the end of this course, you will know how to architect, build and deploy a production-ready RAG and LLM system, by building an end-to-end application from scratch.
+By the end of this course, you will know how to architect and implement a production-ready agenticRAG and LLM system, by building an end-to-end GenAI application from scratch.

-#### So what is the Second Brain AI Assistant?
+#### So What Is the Second Brain AI Assistant?

 The concept of a Second Brain is a metaphor coined by Tiago Forte to describe the process of building a personal knowledge base, where you store your notes, ideas, and resources.

 The Second Brain AI Assistant is an AI assistant that uses your Second Brain as a source of knowledge to answer questions, summarize documents, and provide insights.

+For example, based on your research, instead of searching and readingyour notes,you could ask your Second Brain AI Assistant to recommend you a course on agents, to list the top 5 tools on parsing PDF documents or to summarize what are the main methods to optimize LLMs during inference.

-As this is an educative open-source project, we will stick to Notion, but the code can be easily adapted to other sources, such as Google Drive, Calendar, etc.
+As this is an educative open-source project, we will stick to Notion as our source of knowledge, but the code can be easily adapted to other sources, such as Google Drive, Calendar, etc.

-As a fun (and relevant) example, we will provide you with our list of filtered resources (which we keep in Notion) on AI and ML, such as GenAI, LLMs, RAG, MLOps, LLMOps and information retrieval.
-Thus, using or giving access to your Notion is optional to take this course.
+As a fun (and relevant) example, we will provide you with our list of filtered resources (which we keep in Notion) on AI and ML, such as GenAI, LLMs, RAG, MLOps, LLMOps and information retrieval. **Thus, you don't have to use Notion to take this course.** But if you want to, you can, as we expose in this GitHub repository, a flexible pipeline that can load any Notion database.

-**What you'll do:**
+### What You'll Do:

 - Build an agentic RAG application that uses your Second Brain as a source of knowledge.
-- Architect an LLM and RAG system.
+- Architect an agentic LLM and RAG system.
 - Apply LLMOps and software engineering best practices.
 - Fine-tune and deploy open-source LLMs.
 - Leverage popular tools such as OpenAI, Hugging Face, MongoDB, ZenML, Opik, Comet, Unsloth, Crawl4AI, uv, ruff, smolagents, etc.